Property Taxes Frequently Asked Questions....

 2. Payments are made as follows:

 - In person.
 Come to the Revenue Commissioner's Office and make payment by cash, check, money order or debit/credit card.
+A 2.50% service fee will be added if you are using debit/credit card.

 - By mail.
 Payments may be paid by mail.